frostime/siyuan-dailynote-today/README_en_US.md

     > `6月01号` is the date representative in chinese.

     ![](asset/Reserve2.png)
-4. When the day arrives, the plugin will automatically insert the related reservations as embedded blocks into the diary entry.
+3. When the day arrives, the plugin will automatically insert the related reservations as embedded blocks into the diary entry.

     ![](asset/Reserve3.png)

+4. If you find that the embedded block for the reservation is not inserted automatically, you can update the document by clicking on the 'Update' button in the icon menu

 ### Notice